Superior mesenteric vein thrombosis

 Minimal free fluid in around the liver and in the right pericolic gutter.

-Mesenteric venous thrombosis although is an uncommon, it is a potential lethal cause of bowl ischemia.
+Mesenteric venous thrombosis although uncommon, is a potential lethal cause of bowel ischemia.

-Studies shows that acute mesenteric venous thrombosis has better prognosis than acute arterial mesenteric ischemia.
+Studies show that acute mesenteric venous thrombosis has better prognosis than acute arterial mesenteric ischemia.
 The outcome of mesenteric venous thrombosis is related to early recognition and treatment.